TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

   -\frac{4\kappa}{\Delta x^2} \, \leq \, \lambda \, \leq \, 0
 $$

-Moreover, matrix $A$ is nonsingular, meaning that all the eigenvalues are nonzero and thus exclusively negative.
+Moreover, matrix $\mathbf{A}$ is nonsingular, meaning that all the eigenvalues are nonzero and thus exclusively negative.
 As a consequence, the considered linear system of ODEs {eq}`modedif1` is regarded as being *damped*.
 This property is also shared by the diffusion process because diffusion acts as a form of damping $-$ the variation in $c(x,t)$ reduces over time.
 ```